Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 As much as we want a way around it, the truth remains the same: Facebook advertising works – now more than ever.

-Really think about you’re targeting (and employ the help of your Audience Insights to do so), and continue to focus on telling engaging, interactive stories.
+Really think about who you’re targeting (and employ the help of your Audience Insights to do so), and continue to focus on telling engaging, interactive stories.

 Because the bottom line is this: organic reach is declining.
 But advertising reach?
 As effective as ever.